 The acne bacterium Propionibacterium acnes, often identified by its abbreviation P. acnes, plays an unusual role in health and disease.

-Everyone has billions of Propionibacterium acnes on their skin.
+Everyone has billions of P. acnes on their skin.
 Sometimes this bacterium builds up and clogs a pore, forming a whitehead that later oxidizes on contact with the air into a blackhead.
 Sometimes the immune system attacks the acne bacteria in a pore and forms a pimple, that can be covered with skin to form a cyst.

 Sometimes P. acnes gets into the eyes and causes infections there, and when it is transferred inside the body during a surgical procedure, it can even induce hardening of the arteries, clog the copper stents heart surgeons implant to keep coronary arteries open, and trigger heart attacks.

 Propionibacterium acnes is usually harmless, but sometimes it causes pain and disfigurement of the skin and it can even cause life-threatening health issues.
 But do you need to worry that if you don’t zap your zits, acne bacteria might rob you of your sight or even trigger a life-ending heart attack?

 Recent research tells us the answer to this question is no. Different strains of acne bacteria have different health effects.

 In a recent study, scientists discovered 143 strains of p. acnes bacteria which fell into eight significant clusters.
 It’s true that these bacteria could trade genes through a process of “bacterial sex” called recombination.
 However, usually each strain of acne bacteria keeps to itself and behaves in relatively predictable ways, and many of them are totally harmless or even beneficial.